threefoldtech/home/contribution/development_process.md

 - Before tagging a release, open a branch named with the intended version e.g 10.5.x with the quality level
   - alpha: doesn't have all the features, but you can use the features in there
-  - beta: no major, or blocking bugs. all features working for the customer as promised, no blocking bugs
+  - beta: no major, or blocking bugs, all features working for the customer as promised, no blocking bugs
-  - production: no major, no blocking, no minor bugs and the documentation is ready.
+  - production: no major, no blocking, no minor bugs and the documentation is ready

-#### blocking
+#### Blocking

 - customer can't get to the functionality described in the manaul
 - stability when it crashes is blocking